“She is so cute! I want to steal your baby.”

 “What a sweetie!
 Can I have her?”

-13 things you should never do when you’re visiting a newborn Last week, four white women jokingly said these things to me about my admittedly adorable four-month-old baby.
+Last week, four white women jokingly said these things to me about my admittedly adorable four-month-old baby.
 They were all entranced with her easy smile and wanted to express how gorgeous they thought she was.
 Each time, I felt uneasy in the moment but laughed it off.
 It’s something I’ve heard many times before with my other children—a strange term of endearment.
 I usually shrug it off, but this time it really bothered me.
 Now that a few days have passed, I’m able to articulate why.

 I have been pregnant six times and given birth to four babies.
 Being visibly pregnant can seem like an invitation for others to violate your personal space—as if it weren’t totally inappropriate to touch a stranger’s belly without asking for permission.
 I got fairly adept at sidestepping the roaming hands and unsolicited advice.